Exploring the Goals to Points Ratio in Premier League - What It Reveals About Team Efficiency

 PositionClubGoalsPointsRatioRank

-This means if we aim to answer the above hypothesis, you can see that is clearly not the case and the three teams with the highest ratios also find themselves preparing for life in the EFL Championship’s 2024/25 edition.
+This means if we aim to answer the above hypothesis, you can see that is clearly not the case and the three of the four teams with the highest ratios also find themselves preparing for life in the EFL Championship’s 2025/26 edition.

 Again, this can be explained by teams scoring a goal when they lose or less than three goals when they win.
 Whatever they are doing in terms of scoring output, it is not at the same pace as their collection of points.